 Concerns is an annual publication by Birmingham School of Architecture and Design.
 In this issue, you can view final year student work and read more about the activities within the School.

 If you’ve got any questions about the course, we’d love to hear from you.
-Please email the Course Director: Russell Good.
+Please email the Course Director: Sandra Costa.

 Alternatively, you can register for our next postgraduate open day.